rahulved/kdb/controlq/README.md

 }
 ```

-cq is reserved for control-q configuration:
+cqagent is reserved for control-q configuration:

 ```
-"cq": {
+"cqagent": {
         "logdir":"<directory for logs>",
         "logprefix":"log_",
         "logrollinterval":"12:00:00",